History of Dedham, Massachusetts, 1635–1699: Relationship with native peoples

 In April 1637, the Town voted to begin keeping watch to prevent Indian attacks.
 By May, however, they were lamenting the time and resources they were spending on patrols.
 A delegation was sent to Watertown to ask Thomas Cakebread to move`to Dedham "upon good consideration of his knowledge of martial affairs."
 Just a year later, however, the new town of Sudbury enticed him to move there by granting him a monopoly on the milling business in town.

 New settlements, which grew into separately incorporated towns, were established for several reasons, including to serve as a buffer between the native peoples and the village of Dedham.
 Medfield and Wrentham, which broke away from Dedham, each suffered at least one Indian raid during the 17th century that would have otherwise struck the mother town.
 Dedham itself had served as a buffer in its own time between native peoples and the population centers along the coast, as well as against the freethinking followers of Roger Williams.

 In the 1680s, the Town fathers sought out and purchased the rights to the land from every native person who claimed to own land or hold title.

+Sarah David, the wife of Alexander Quapish, was known as the "last Indian" in Dedham.
+When Sarah died in 1774, she was buried at the ancient Indian burial ground near Wigwam Pond.
+She was said to be the last person buried there.